skilesare/immortality/README.md

 For Cib, Em, Georgia, and West.
 Much of the time that should have been yours went into these ramblings of a mad man.
 I hope it is returned to you a thousand fold.
 If it has been wasted, please, forgive your foolish father.

+Acknowledgements:

+My Amber has watched me stare off into the distance, lost in thought, more times than she can count.
+If there is any value to be found here, give her your thanks.
+She let me wonder.

+My parents gave me everything I needed to grow up and I can't thank them enough for the education they provided.